FunbiOyede/CloudUploader/README.md

 # CloudUploader

-A CLI tool for uploading files to amazon S3 buckets
+A CLI tool for uploading files or data to Amazon Aurora, DynamoDB,RDS AND S3 Buckets.